wilson0x4d/trfl/README.md

 The scripts in this repo are designed to fetch raw mediawiki content and then apply a series of text replacements using data from a "translation file".
 The result is saved locally for human review and submission.

-The provided scripts are written for PowerShell 7 and Python.
+The provided scripts are written for PowerShell and Python.

 On Unix-like systems you can symlink these into to `/usr/bin/local` without a file extension.
 Although not required, all sample commands in this README assume you've done this.

 On Windows systems you will probably need to specify the full path to the script, including the file extension.
-To run the PowerShell script you would also want to launch PowerShell first (`pwsh.exe` aka "PowerShell 7+" not `powershell.exe` aka "PowerShell 2").
-Using PowerShell 2 would require a few minor changes.
+To run the PowerShell script you would also want to launch PowerShell first.

 ## Usage